-No matter what size your family is, groceries are a big part of your monthly expenses – you have to eat after all.
-Sometimes, when you go grocery shopping it can feel like you have no control over the final cost, making saving money on groceries difficult.
+No matter what size your family is, groceries are a big part of your monthly budget – you have to eat after all.
+When you go grocery shopping, though, you can feel like you have no control over the final cost, making saving money on groceries difficult.
 To help you gain control over your grocery bill we have put together a few steps for how to save money on groceries.

 Step 1: Look at how much you’re spending now